 Mutual Aid Support

-Thousands benefit from local community groups every week.
+Mutual aid meetings have earned their place in everyone's recovery.
 But starting out - you'll need more specialist help for detox.

 Obtaining short-term detox from NHS services is unlikely, due to demand on resources.

 Step 4 - Find Objective Reviews

 Enter The Care Quality Commission (E&W) and The Care Inspectorate (Scotland).